Akuli/oomph/docs/syntax.md

 - While loop: the keyword `while` followed by an expression and then a block of statements.
 - For loop: the keyword `for` followed by a one-line-ish statement, then `;` operator, then an expression, then `;` operator, then another one-line-ish statement, then a block of statements.
-- Foreach loop: the keyword `foreach` followed by an identifier, then `of`, then an expression, then a block of statements.
+- Foreach loop: the keyword `foreach` followed by a simple identifier, then `of`, then an expression, then a block of statements.
 - Switch statement: the keyword `switch`, followed by an expression with a union type, and then block of cases.
   A case consists of the keyword `case` followed by a type and then a block of statements.
 - Any one-line-ish statement followed by a newline.

 A one-line-ish statement can be:
-- Let statement: the `let` keyword followed by an identifier, `=` operator, and an expression.
+- Let statement: the `let` keyword followed by a simple identifier, `=` operator, and an expression.
 - Return statement: the `return` keyword optionally followed by an expression.
 - Pass statement: the `pass` keyword.
 - Continue statement: the `continue` keyword.